obassett/100-days-of-code/log.md

 **Thoughts:**:  I like the idea of good accessibillity, and the concepts and ability to automatically adjust based on the size of the display being used to access content.

 **Link to work:** N/A today since it was all on freecodecamp

+### Day 10: July 22, 2018
+#####

+**Today's Progress**:  Finished All the lessons under Responsive Web Design.
+Now I need to start on the projects on FreeCofeCamp.
+Frst up will be the Tribute Page.

+**Thoughts:**:  So far content has been relatively easy, I expect it will get a lot harded.
+Looking forward to the projects.

+**Link to work:** N/A today since it was all on freecodecamp